Introduction to ASP.NET Core MVC Framework

 Role of Controller in MVC Design Pattern:

-That means the Controller is the component in an MVC application that is used to handle the incoming HTTP Request.
-Based on the user action, the respective controller will work with the model, select a view to render the information, and then send the response back to the user who initially made the request.
-So, Controller is the component that will interact with both the models and views to control the flow of application execution.
-In our example, when the user issued a request, the following URL
+The Controller is the component in an MVC application that handles the incoming HTTP Request.
+Based on the user action, the respective controller might work with the model, select a view to render the information, and then send the response back to the user who initially made the request.
+So, the Controller is the component that will interact with both the models and views to control the application execution flow.

 https://localhost:7132/Student/Details/2